Xena123/profusion/plugins/comments-like-dislike/readme.txt

 7. Like Dislike Design Settings

 == Changelog ==
+= 1.0.8 =
+* Added login link field to redirect users on Login restriction option
+* Added cld_fontawesome filter so that users can load the fontawesome from their own theme in case the version is not matched.

 = 1.0.7 =
 * Stripped quotes from the settings
 * Added user logged in restriction